joncoons/Manufacturing-Vision-Accelerator-AMD64/VisionAccelerator--Hands-on-Lab.md

-Vision Accelerator - Hands-On-Lab
+# Vision Accelerator - Hands-On-Lab

-1) Set up Azure VM instance
+1) Set up your Azure VM instance

    For this lab, we're going to create a non-GPU VM in Azure (you can also use a dGpu-based machine if you have want) To create a VM, you'll need an Azure subscription.